Tony Curtis: Health and death

 My father leaves behind a legacy of great performances in movies and in his paintings and assemblages.
 He leaves behind children and their families who loved him and respected him and a wife and in-laws who were devoted to him.
 He also leaves behind fans all over the world.
 He will be greatly missed.

 His remains were interred at Palm Memorial Park Cemetery in Henderson, Nevada, on October 4, 2010.
 The service was attended by daughters Kelly Curtis and Jamie Lee Curtis; as well as Arnold Schwarzenegger, Rich Little and Vera Goulet.
 Investor Kirk Kerkorian, actor Kirk Douglas, and singer Phyllis McGuire were among the honorary pallbearers.
+He was buried with a number of his favorite items, including a Stetson hat, an Armani scarf, driving gloves, a copy of his favorite novel, and his iPhone.

 Five months before his death he rewrote his will, naming all his children and intentionally disinheriting them with no explanation, then leaving his entire estate to his wife.

+In popular culture

+In the 2022 Netflix film Blonde, Curtis is portrayed by Michael Masini.